Liz Gunn: Judgement, conviction, appeal

-New Zealand Loyal (2023-24)
+New Zealand Loyal (2023–24)

 Political party New Zealand Loyal was founded by Liz Gunn in June 2023, who led it into the general election that year.
 In the party's launch video she discussed conspiracies involving fluoridation, 1080, Bill Gates, "gender programming", the World Economic Forum, media, the 15-minute city urban planning concept, the "brown mafia", and odd weather patterns.
 She requested donations of up to $1,000,000 and stated an ambition to have 500 people (the minimum required to register a party) join within a week.

 Gunn said at the time that it is a "compliment" to be called a conspiracy theorist, but by the end of the election campaign she was tired of that label.

 New Zealand Loyal was registered two months after Gunn's initial announcement.
 Its official logo included the slogan, "Loyal to You, Not to Them".
 Gunn said that the slogan refers to "the globalists".

 The party was officially deregistered at what the Electoral Commission called the party's own request in July 2024, but that November a new party board claimed that Gunn had deregistered the party unilaterally.
 Without Gunn's involvement, the party has remained active.

+The leadership of New Zealand Loyal has been disputed since Kelvyn Alp became leader on 30 November 2024, after its initial deregistration.
+Gunn asserts that she remains the leader, and that the party under Alp is a "fake NZ Loyal."
+In response, the Alp-managed New Zealand Loyal stated that the members had taken back control of the party, and that Gunn's attacks on the New Zealand Loyal leadership was "convenient flip-flopping designed to sow chaos and derail re-registration."